David Macpherson, 2nd Baron Strathcarron

 David William Anthony Blyth Macpherson, 2nd Baron Strathcarron (23 January 1924 – 31 August 2006), was best known as the "motorcycling peer".
-He inherited the Barony on his father's death in 1937, but lost his automatic right to a seat in the House of Lords with the passage of the House of Lords Act 1999.
+He inherited the Barony on his father's death in 1937, but lost his seat in the House of Lords with the passage of the House of Lords Act 1999.

 Lord Strathcarron's father was Ian Macpherson, a government minister in the cabinet of Lloyd George who had been created Baron Strathcarron, of Banchor, in 1936.
 He attended Eton College and Jesus College, Cambridge.
 After the outbreak of the Second World War, he joined the RAF in 1941, before he graduated, and flew Wellingtons for Coastal Command on reconnaissance and search-and-rescue missions over the Atlantic Ocean, during the Battle of the Atlantic.
 He then flew long-range transport missions, and was demobbed in 1947.
 He continued to fly as a private pilot after the war, until the 1980s.

 His interest in motor vehicles began in his youth, when he learned to drive in his mother's 1932 Essex Terraplane.
 He was bought a Morgan Super Sports for his sixteenth birthday, in which he quickly passed his motorcycle test, but then also soon had his first driving accident.
 He raced motor vehicles after the war, competing against Stirling Moss in 500cc motor racing, and drove for Marwyn and Kieft.
 He raced vintage cars from his own collection, including Alfa Romeos, Austin-Healeys, Bentleys, Jensens and Rileys.
 He was the motoring correspondent of The Field from 48 years, from 1954 to 2002.
 He founded an automotive supplies business, Strathcarron & Co, in 1960.
 In 1963, he wrote an account of his experiences in motor racing, entitled Motoring for Pleasure.
 He won the Lords versus Commons motor race at Brands Hatch in 2000, aged 76.
 After he retired as motoring correspondent of The Field in 2002, he wrote a column for the website Hoot! entitled "View from a Peer".